 Fall Asleep Faster

-Even if we don't suffer from insomnia, most of us have experienced nights when we've tossed and turned, wondering why we can't fall asleep more easily.
+Even if we don't regularly suffer from insomnia, most of us have experienced nights when we've tossed and turned, wondering why we can't fall asleep more easily.

 The consequences of missing even a few hours of sleep can be significant.
 One study revealed that drowsy drivers who had been awake for 18 hours were just as impaired as drivers who had been drinking.
 The reality is that we could all use a reminder about some basic sleep routines.